-A member of staff supervises each of these areas for fifteen minutes before the start of activities.
+The member of staff running the activity supervises each of these areas for the start of activities.
 The children should not enter these areas without the member of staff being present.

 Day Prep

 A member of staff, who is not taking part in activities, supervises the children who are doing Prep in a classroom.
 This can be in the main teaching block or the junior block.